 by Rebecca Francis & Pupsy

 Surrounded by valleys of vines, peaceful farmland, and rolling hills, it’s impossible not to be charmed by the Central West region of New South Wales.
 Renowned for its exceptional food and wine, there is much to smell, taste and explore with your canine companion in tow.
-And where better to start than the historic towns of Orange and Mudgee?
+Discover dog friendly cafes, walks, pubs, wineries and accommodation in the historic towns of Orange & Mudgee.

 A mere four hours from Sydney, and around two hours apart from one another, the regional towns are known for their cool climate wines and their sensational, fresh produce.
 Wander, shop, eat and drink your way around this stunning region with your furry friend by your side.
 Dog-friendly wineries, pubs, cafes and more are all eagerly awaiting your arrival.
 Coffee stops, long lunches, and wine tasting are just the beginning!